kaanaldemir/MipSoS/README.md

 # ⚠️ Project Status: Incomplete and No Longer Maintained ⚠️
 This project is currently **incomplete** and **no longer being actively developed**.
-Feel free to use or fork it, but please note it may not be functional or up-to-date.
+Feel free to use or fork it, but please note it's not gonna be functional.

 <h2 align="center"><u>MipSoS</u></h2>
 <p align="center">